prakhar1989/hugo-blog/projects.md

 	<div class="project-item">
 		<h3><a href="https://github.com/prakhar1989/gettup">Gettup</a></h3>
 			<p class="stack">Python, Command-Line</p>
-			<p><a href="http://github.com/prakhar1989/Gettup">Gettup</a> is one of those scratch-your-itch projects where you instantly want to share a file right from your terminal.
+			<p><a href="http://github.com/prakhar1989/Gettup">Gettup</a> is one of those scratch-your-itch projects I worked on thorough which you can instantly share a file right from your terminal.
 Maybe you are SSHed into a server and feel scp is too troublesome or you do not want to open a website and drag-drop (or worse, upload) a file? </p>
 <p>Gettup is a simple command line utility which lets you share and upload files to the <a href="http://ge.tt/">ge.tt</a> sharing service quickly and easily.
 It uses the Ge.tt API to share a file and generate a URL that you can share.
 It features a LOT of cool options like bulk upload, ability to create shares (a collection of files) and rename files.
 Feel free to go through the <a href="https://github.com/prakhar1989/gettup/blob/master/README.md">README</a> for the complete list.
 Gettup also helped me in ticking off an item from my bucket list i.e. publishing a python package on the <a href="https://pypi.python.org/pypi/gettup/0.3.0">Python Package Index!</a></p>
 	</div>
 </li>